 Students must always be neat and modest.
-No clothing with holes or tears, belts hanging below the waist, inappropriately sized clothing, or other sloppy dress will be permitted.
+No clothing with holes or tears that show skin, belts hanging below the waist, inappropriately sized clothing, or other sloppy dress will be permitted.

-Boys may not have long hair and may not wear earrings.
+Boys may not wear earrings

 Students may not wear jewelry in pierced body parts other than ears for females.
 Tattoos are not allowed.